Thursday, October 16, 2025

 Listing them all would take some time.
 Let's just say most of their kids and their spousal units are also in Saint Patrick's save for a few people.
 Finding them all was like shooting fish in a barrel.
 The cemetery is full of Coppolas.
 I suppose it makes sense given how large their families were.

-I should note that I made it a point to share the picture of Concetta's stone with her grandson in San Pietro.
+I should note that I made sure to share the picture of Concetta's stone with her grandson in San Pietro.
 His dad, Francesco, was sent back to Italy and as a result my cousin never met his grandmother or his aunts and uncles in America.
+I also shared the photos of the stones with my cousin Caterina.

 The hunt for the Coppola stones went pretty well.
 I mean it wasn't hard finding them all.
 There was still one Coppola stone I had not been able to locate and that was the stone belonging to Paolo and Concetta's cousin Giovanni.
 I knew Giovanni would be buried there.
 Where else would he have been?
 Imagine my surprise when I found his family's stone two stones away from the Ferraiolo plot!
 I honestly never noticed!